freifunkhamburg/ffffng/REFACTOR.md

 * Make admin panel part of new frontend package.
 * Get rid of grunt.
 * Bluebird for promises?
-* Yarn instead of NPM?
+* Use generated type guards.

 ## Mid term